Vestas: History

 On 13 August 2012, an estimated 90 workers were laid off from the Pueblo facility.
-Six long colored lines, leading to an exit, had been placed on the floor.
-Those laid off were given one of six different colored papers, and then instructed to follow the colored line that matched the colored paper they had been given.
 In 2013, the tower factory in Pueblo began ramping up to full utilization as orders rebounded from the 2012 slump.
 Other facilities in Colorado include a further 750 persons employed at a blade manufacturing facility in Windsor, Colorado.
-Vestas has a nacelle manufacturing facility in Brighton, Colorado and also operates a tower facility in Pueblo, Colorado.
+Vestas has a nacelle manufacturing facility in Brighton, Colorado.
+Vestas sold its tower manufacturing facility in Pueblo, Colorado to CS Wind in 2021.
 Vestas said it decided to build its North American production facilities in Colorado because of the state’s central location, extensive transportation infrastructure and rail system, existing manufacturing base, and skilled workforce.
 In May 2013, Marika Fredriksson became the company's new Executive Vice President and Chief Financial Officer after her predecessor Dag Andresen resigned for personal reasons.
 Her strategy is to lead Vestas back to higher earnings after the important losses faced by the company: from €166 million losses in 2011 and increasing to €963 million in 2012.

 In September 2013, Vestas made a joint venture for offshore wind turbines with Mitsubishi Heavy Industries creating MHI-Vestas, including the 7-9 MW Vestas V164, the most powerful turbine on Earth.

 In October 2013 Vestas sold its four casting and two machining factories to VTC Partners GmbH.

 In May 2014, Vestas announced it would be adding hundreds of jobs to its Colorado Windsor and Brighton facilities and following a rough 2012 it called 2013 one of Vestas’s "best years ever".
 Vestas also added employees in Pueblo and expected the tower facility to eventually top 500.
 Vestas stated that it expected to have 2800 employees in Colorado by the end of 2014.
 As of 2016, Vestas has a US nacelle production capacity of 2.6 GW.

 In March 2015, Vestas announced it would be upping jobs by 400 at its blade manufacturing facility in Windsor and stated "We had a very successful 2014".
 In 2015 almost half of all Vestas turbines were going to the American market (nearly 3 GW for US out of 7.5 GW worldwide).
 Vestas intends to build a blade factory in India in 2016.

 In 2014 and 2015, 26 dishonest employees were detected with the company's whistleblower program (the first in Denmark), and disciplined.

 In February 2016, Vestas got its largest order of 1,000 MW (278 x 3.6 MW) for the Fosen project near Trondheim in Norway.
 It costs DKK 11 billion, and should deliver 3.4 TWh per year.

 In 1Q 2016, the average wind turbine price was 0.83 million Euro per MW, compared to 0.91 a year before.

 In 2016, Vestas was voted number 7 on the Clean200 list.